nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 snakemake serve -j 1
 ```

 If this command executes successfully, copy the web address (`http://127.0.0.1:8000/`) to a web browser to check the changes you made.
 This is the local, offline version of the website!
-Note that if you continue to edit documents, you will need to use the `ctrl+c` keys on your keyboard to exit snakemake, save new changes, and re-run the `snakemake serve -j 1` command to view new changes.
+Note that if you continue to edit documents, you will need to use the `ctrl+c` keys on your keyboard to close the server, save changes, and re-run the `snakemake serve -j 1` command to view new changes.

 Your terminal should show the following if the local render succeeds:
 ```